Workshops, Groups and Events

 Emotional self-regulation

 A six-week group for individuals interested in learning strategies to reduce anxiety and distress.
-Every week a new technique will be introduced and practiced to help you with reducing your anxiety and having more self-regulation.
+Every week a new technique will be introduced and practised to help you with reducing your anxiety and having more self-regulation.
 Participants will discover they are not alone in their distress and that others struggle with similar issues, share information and learn from each other, and experience a safe place within which to practice new skills.

 Members will not be allowed in the group if they skip the first two session since the material and practice of it is build up on each session.